 If you master a few of the most common reflexive verbs, like the ones I taught you in this post, it’ll be easy to handle the new ones when they pop up.
 That's where the verb charts can help.

 Any new form can be intimidating when you’re learning a new language.
 Don’t let it stress you out.
+(Even if that's what the grammar villain wants).

 Read this article again if you need to and let the information sink in.
 Take your time with it and remember that practice makes perfect.